by Brian Tomasik

 In fact, the [gill and siphon withdrawal] GSW reflex model that led to Eric Kandel’s Nobel prize can be replicated by repetitive puffing of 5HT onto a single neuron.
 Would you consider this individual neuron be “sentient”?

 First of all, the neural system involved is far more than one neuron.
-This video explains: "Although hundreds of neurons are ultimately involved in producing this simple behavior, the activities of only a few different types of neurons can account for gill withdrawal during habituation and sensitization."
+This video explains (at 2:50): "Although hundreds of neurons are ultimately involved in producing this simple behavior, the activities of only a few different types of neurons can account for gill withdrawal during habituation and sensitization."
+And this larger neural context is important for giving meaning to the biochemical changes that occur within a single neuron.
+As an analogy, a critic could belittle the idea of pain in humans by asking whether merely stimulating peripheral pain neurons is "conscious suffering".
+But we should be looking at the whole context of what those pain neurons do within the nervous system, not just those neurons in isolation.
+This is similar to the "systems reply" to the Chinese Room argument.

 Second, I would argue that even if the machinery is very simple, the behavior can still have traces of moral importance, assuming we care about functional behavior rather than how many neurons you have for the sake of having neurons.
 At a high level, sensitization is vaguely redolent of a familiar human experience of "becoming jumpy" after getting scared or shocked.
 One event can set you off and make you more reactive to other events.
 In the human case, this behavior comes along with a vast suite of other neural and somatic changes, including probably some self-reflective thoughts about how you've become more anxious.
 In Aplysia, sensitization involves vastly fewer of these changes.
 But Aplysia sensitization still captures an outline of the process that we consider morally relevant in the human case, and I don't see a reason to regard Aplysia sensitization as morally completely irrelevant (rather than just much less important) merely because it's much simpler and doesn't capture most of the nuance that human jumpiness has.